 The district compensates overtime for nonexempt employees in accordance with federal wage and hour laws.
 Only nonexempt employees (hourly employees and paraprofessional employees) are entitled to overtime compensation.
 Nonexempt employees are not authorized to work beyond their normal work schedule without advance approval from their supervisor.
-A nonexempt employee who works overtime without prior approval will be subject to disciplinary action
+A nonexempt employee who works overtime without prior approval will be subject to disciplinary action.

 Overtime is legally defined as all hours worked in excess of 40 hours in a workweek and is not measured by the day or by the employee's regular work schedule.
-For the purpose of calculating overtime, a workweek begins at12:00 am on Saturday and ends at 11:59 p.m. on Friday.
+For the purpose of calculating overtime, a workweek begins at 12:00 a.m., Sunday and ends at 11:59 p.m. on Saturday.